-Button Meaning Displays a sub menu with the following items.
-Save system information Opens the HTML page in a new web browser window or tab.
+Button Meaning Save system information Opens the HTML page in a new web browser window or tab.
 You can save the HTML page on your PC using the appropriate web bowser command.

 6.2.2 Hardware State

 This dialog provides information about the distribution and state of the flash memory of the device.